learn-co-curriculum/java-class-intro/README.md

 popup dialog, scrollbar), or even a programming language (Java, Python, Javascript).

 All objects have **state** and **behavior**.
-- State is the relevant properties (data) about an object.
+- State encapsulates the relevant properties (data) about an object.
 - Behavior is the set of operations that access and modify the object state.

 For example, consider the state and behavior of a dog, a television, or a button displayed on a web page: